lukasz-glen/PushToken/README.md

 ## TODO

 - Governance Beta example, with a snapshot in the future
-- document comparison to ERC20Snapshot and Compound
+- Missing test for many transfers within one block
-- missing test for many transfers within one block
+- Gas cost comparison of voting